monkeyboiii/privateGPT-sqlcoder/README.md

 # privateGPT-sqlcoder

-A fork from [privateGPT](https://github.com/imartinez/privateGPT), integrated with [sqlcoder](https://huggingface.co/defog/sqlcoder), enabling text-to-sql generation.
+The source code is hosted on [github](https://github.com/monkeyboiii/privateGPT-sqlcoder).
+This is a work developed at ZOFUND under the supervision of Mr. Shoubo Sheng.
+It's a fork from [privateGPT](https://github.com/imartinez/privateGPT), which has [sqlcoder](https://huggingface.co/defog/sqlcoder) integrated with the help of [langchain](https://github.com/langchain-ai/langchain), to enable text-to-sql generation.

 ## Usage